ONSdigital/dp-cli/README.md

 ```

 The error occurs when rules have previously been added and the command is run again.
-Use `dp remote deny $env` to clear out existing rules and try again.
+Use (e.g.) `dp remote deny sandbox` to clear out existing rules and try again.

-*This error should no longer appear* - the code should now avoid re-adding existing rules.
+Note: *This error should no longer appear* - the code should now avoid re-adding existing rules.
 However, it is possible that the rule has been added with a description that does not match your username.
-If so, you will have to use the AWS web UI/console to remove any offending security group rules.
+If so, you will have to use the AWS web UI/console to remove any offending Security Group rules.

 ### Advanced use